 - Content staging and preview: Now your business teams have capacity to easily create, preview, and schedule content updates without involving IT.
 By managing all changes through a timeline dashboard, you can preview all changes by date or store view to guarantee a flawless shopper experience and optimize the timing and impact of site updates.

 - Rewards and Loyalty: Magento’s reward points system gives you the ability to implement unique programs that drive customer engagement and promote customer loyalty.
 Points can be awarded considering a wide range of transaction and customer activities.
 Customers can redeem points toward purchases, based on the conversion rate that you set up between reward points and currency.

-About customization of Salesforce Commerce Cloud vs Magento Commerce, in case you are not satisfied with what they offer natively, you may want to look for third-party integration or build bespoke functionalities.
+About customization of Salesforce Commerce Cloud vs Magento Commerce (Magento Cloud), in case you are not satisfied with what they offer natively, you may want to look for third-party integration or build bespoke functionalities.
 Fortunately, both solutions have very comprehensive APIs and developer documentation to support external solution providers.